NIST SPECIAL PUBLICATION 1800-15A

 Build 1 uses products from Cisco Systems to support MUD, from DigiCert to provide certificates, from Forescout to perform non-MUD-related discovery of devices, and from Molex to provide a MUD-capable IoT device.

-Build 3, still under development, uses equipment supplied by CableLabs to support MUD.
-It will leverage the Wi-Fi Alliance Easy Connect specification to securely onboard devices to the network.
-It will also use software-defined networking to create separate trust zones (e.g., network segments) to which devices are assigned according to their intended network function.
+Build 3 uses equipment supplied by CableLabs to support MUD.
+It leverages the Wi-Fi Easy Connect specification to securely onboard devices to the network and uses software-defined networking to create separate trust zones (e.g., network segments) to which devices can be assigned according to their intended network function.
 It also uses certificates from DigiCert.

 Build 4 uses DigiCert certificates and software developed by the National Institute of Standards and Technology’s (NIST’s) Advanced Networking Technologies Division as a working prototype that demonstrates feasibility and scalability of the MUD specification.

-service providers benefit from reduction of the IoT devices that can be easily used to participate in DDoS attacks against their networks and degrade service for their customers
+service providers benefit from reduced numbers of IoT devices that can be used to participate in DDoS attacks against their networks and degrade service for their customers

 users of IoT devices understand how MUD-capable products protect their internal networks and thereby help them avoid suffering increased costs and bandwidth saturation that could result from having their machines compromised and used to launch network-based attacks